A program to curb illegal dumping is making some headway in cleaning up the region.

 Some of the most common illegally dumped items are those free to dispose without an associated charge at the disposal facility (26 per cent), municipal solid waste (23 per cent), construction and demolition debris (10 per cent) and Recycle BC items (10 per cent).

 One surprise was that a drywall diversion (recycling) program, which increased the price of drywall disposal from $120/tonne to $225/tonne, did not seem to bring an increase in dumping.
-At the same, there has been a rise of dumping mattresses, despite a new recycling program.
+At the same time, there has been a rise of dumping mattresses, despite a new recycling program.

 “Although mattresses are now also recycled, mattress dumping still seems to be an issue.
 However, mattresses are a recent addition to the CSWM diversion program, and it is expected that awareness around mattress recycling will increase over time,” Dinesen said.